Deer: Miocene

 Fossil evidence suggests that the earliest members of the superfamily Cervoidea appeared in Eurasia in the Miocene.
 Dicrocerus, Euprox and Heteroprox were probably the first antlered cervids.
 Dicrocerus featured single-forked antlers that were shed regularly.
 Stephanocemas had more developed and diffuse ("crowned") antlers.
-Procervulus (Palaeomerycidae) also possessed antlers that were not shed.
+Procervulus (Palaeomerycidae) also had antlers that were not shed.
 Contemporary forms such as the merycodontines eventually gave rise to the modern pronghorn.

 The Cervinae emerged as the first group of extant cervids around 7–9 Mya, during the late Miocene in central Asia.
 The tribe Muntiacini made its appearance as † Muntiacus leilaoensis around 7–8 Mya; The early muntjacs varied in size–as small as hares or as large as fallow deer.
 They had tusks for fighting and antlers for defence.
 Capreolinae followed soon after; Alceini appeared 6.4–8.4 Mya.
 Around this period, the Tethys Ocean disappeared to give way to vast stretches of grassland; these provided the deer with abundant protein-rich vegetation that led to the development of ornamental antlers and allowed populations to flourish and colonise areas.
 As antlers had become pronounced, the canines were either lost or became poorly represented (as in elk), probably because diet was no longer browse-dominated and antlers were better display organs.
 In muntjac and tufted deer, the antlers as well as the canines are small.
-The tragulids possess long canines to this day.
+The tragulids have long canines to this day.